-A factory CPO is a pre-owned car that has been certified by the standards set through the original vehicle manufacturer and consequently sold through their authorized dealerships throughout the country.
-It depends on the manufacturer but generally, a Factory CPO is usually not older than 5 years old, and will have 80,000 miles or less.
+A factory CPO is a pre-owned car that has been certified with standards set by the original vehicle manufacturer and consequently sold through the carmaker's authorized dealerships across the country.
+It depends on the manufacturer but generally, a Factory CPO is usually not older than 5 years old and will have 80,000 miles or less.
 OEM CPO’s are a good choice if you don’t have time to do repairs or alternative inspections.

 On the other hand, dealer certified pre-owned cars are sold through individual dealers not authorized by the original manufacturer.
 This does not necessarily mean that the inspection could be better or worse than a factory certified pre-owned but the warranties will probably be somewhat different that what a manufacturer would provide.